aceisace/Raspberry-Pi-Setup/README.md

-To get started, typein this command in LX-Terminal: curl -sSL https://goo.gl/kS6qR9 | bash
+To get started, type in this command in LX-Terminal: curl -sSL https://goo.gl/kS6qR9 | bash

 Depending on the connection speed, this command might take a while (<10mins)